andfanilo/ieee-fraud-detection/README.md

     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
-    │   ├── submissions    <- All predictions to reuse
+    │   ├── submissions    <- All predictions to submit
     │   └── raw            <- The original, immutable data dump.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries